luiswirth/bsc-thesis/src/introduction.typ

 act as a proof system to ensure there are no memory bugs, race conditions, or similar undefined behaviors in any program, while achieving performance levels comparable to C/C++.

+For this, we are using the Rust programming language, leveraging its performance, safety, and concurrency to create a robust tool.
+This library brings FEEC into computational practice, bridging the gap between theory and application.

+== Goals and Contributions

+The thesis aims to lower the bar of entry to the theory of FEEC by providing a beginner friendly exposition of the main concepts.
+Furthermore we provide a implementation of a FEEC library that should be useable for solving real-life PDEs.
+It should also guide as a reference for future implementations of FEEC in other programming languages with different paradigmes.
+We want to to lay out the necessary steps without relying too much on the vast and complicated mathematical framework that was created around FEEC.
+This thesis is more pragmatic and should appeal to a wider audiance than the original books and papers on FEEC.

+== Outline of the thesis structure

+- Our library is the core of the thesis, so the structure should parallel its modularity.
+- The first two sections provide context: Rust choices and software architecture.
+- The next sections introduce the mathematical foundations that your crates encapsulate.
+- The final sections describe how Formoniq ties everything together and its practical application.

 The structure of this thesis is as follows: